mlanojan10/Group_1_2025_MTRX2700_major_project-3/README.md

 Once you have completed this, you will be asked to answer a quick maths questions.
 You will then need to apply a Ceaser Cipher shift of this value to the last riddle answer you had.
 Completing all these challenges unlocks a further island, and a step closer to the treasure!

 ### Blinking Light Shores
+Hi Matey, this is a test of your wit and your coordination.

+An LED pattern of length 6 will be displayed.
+Remember the order.
+These 8 LEDs on the STM correspond to the 8 sensor positions on the helm exactly.

+After the LED pattern is displayed touch the sensors on the helm in the correct pattern.
+You must be touching the sensor by the time the blue light flashes!!

+Move quickly between sensors.

+A tip from one pirate to another: make sure you're touching the first sensor by the time the LED pattern stops as ships are unruly creatures and setting sail is the hardest part!

 ### Treasure Island
+Ahoy!
+You've found the treasure chest, but its locked!
+There is a mysterious dial on the ground.

+1. Maths questions will be printed to the screen, you must solve them with pirate speed!
+2. Note whether the answer to the question is odd or even.
+3. If the answer is odd, twist ye dial to the left (red LED will light)
+4. If the answer is even, twist ye dial to the right (green LED will light)
+5. Get all the questions right, and the treasure is yours!!!
+Arrggggh!!!

 ## Code Description
 ### Lidar Module